xsuchy/ada-zangemann-cz/docs/terms.md

 # Terms

 Definitions of terms used in the automation.
-Listed here to achieve consistency in the wording in code, documentation and conversation.
+Listed here to achieve consistency in wording and to help you communicate clearly with professionals.

 - **Format:** specific form of presentation in which the story is told, regardless of language.
 Current formats: print with different covers, screen